-Whether you’re having major rebuilding done on your property, adding an extension or commissioning a new build, it’s vital to identify the appropriate materials to use.
+Whether you’re having major rebuilding done on your property, adding an extension or commissioning a new build, it’s vital to identify the appropriate brick materials to use.
 Where the main structure of the building is concerned, this is likely to be either brick, stone or concrete — but there are many types of all three.
 How do you know which is required?

-Which Type of Brick Is Required?
+Which Type of Brick Materials are Required?